As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

 Step 1.
 Identify the TOP Twitter influencer with social listening

-Create social listening projects for each Twitter influencer you’re interested in.
+Create social listening projects for each specific Twitter influencer you’re interested in.
 It’s just like monitoring your brand or industry, only your keywords will be Twitter usernames.

 Step 2.
 Identify the TOP Twitter influencer by reputation